tapis-project/camera-traps/README.md

 The names listed in the *internal* list are the rust plugin file names.
 These plugins run as separate threads in the camera-traps process.
 The *internal_actions* list contains the file names that implement the different algorithms or actions associated with each internal plugin.

 A naming convention is used to associate actions with their plugins:  An action name starts with its plugin name minus the trailing "plugin" part, followed by an action identifier part, and ends with "_action".
 Each plugin has a no-op action that causes it to take no action other than, possibly, generating the next event in the pipeline.
 For example, *image_gen_noop_action* is associated with the *image_gen_plugin*.

+Internal plugins for which no corresponding action is specified are assigned their no-op plugin by default.

+### image_recv_plugin

+When *image_recv_write_file_action* is specifed, the *image_recv_plugin* uses the *image_dir* and *image_file_prefix* parameters to manage files.
+The image_dir is the directory into which image files are placed.
+Image file names are constructed from the information received in NewImageEvent and have this format:

+    <image_file_prefix><image_uuid>.<image_format>

+The *image_uuid* and *image_format* are from the NewImageEvent.
+The image_file_prefix can be the empty string and the image_format is always lowercased when used in the file name.

 ## Using Flatbuffers